 top of page

 The country is experiencing, and will continue to experience, a multitude of harmful impacts from climate change on human health, businesses, tourism, fisheries, natural ecosystems, and more.
 Millions of Americans rely and benefit from coastal ecosystems and oceans; yet, these systems are in danger.
 We need science-based decision making to address these large-scale climate problems.
-As a scientist, I aim to serve as a liaison between scientists and policy makers to inform and create evidence-based policy.
+Now in my position at the nexus of science and policy, I aim to serve as a liaison between scientists and policy makers to inform and create evidence-based policy.

-I've been selected for AGU's Voices for science.
+I was selected for AGU's Voices for science.
 I was given science communication and policy training.
-I collaborate with AGU staff to conduct monthly outreach activities (e.g., meeting with local representative office, organizing guest policy speakers) for twelve months - from April 2022 - 2023.
+I collaborated with AGU staff to conduct monthly outreach activities (e.g., meeting with local representative office, organizing guest policy speakers) for twelve months - from April 2022 - 2023.

 American Institute of Biological Sciences'